-What was your first reaction when you saw the horse who would take you to a top-10 placing at the European Eventing Championships?
+What was your first reaction when you saw the horse who would take you to two team golds and an individual silver at European Eventing Championships?
 One might expect the answer to this to be that the horse looked beautiful, talented or super-athletic, but for Kitty King, the answer was that Vendredi Biats was “a little bit disappointing”.

-“It feels bad, thinking that now,” says Kitty, speaking in an interview for episode 45 of The Horse & Hound Podcast.
+“It feels bad, thinking that now,” said Kitty in an interview in 2021, for episode 45 of The Horse & Hound Podcast.

 Kitty had gone to Lucy and Padraig McCarthy’s Devon base to see Vendredi Biats, then a five-year-old, after Lucy suggested the horse might suit her during a conversation while they were watching the Burghley young event horse class at Badminton Horse Trials.